unclebob/PDP8EmulatorIpad/Readme.md

 Execute the emulator by tapping the arrow button at the upper right.
 (At least that's where it is on my version of Codea).
 You should see the emulator appear on your screen.
 If the keyboard window obscures part of the screen dismiss it.
 We'll deal with that later.
 The PDP-8 Control Panel will be at your lower right.
 The Teletype (TTY) paper will be above that.
 The paper tape reader and punch will be to the left of the TTY and Control Panel.
 And on the far left you should see a rack of paper tapes.
 We'll talk about them later.

 Tap some of the lights on the control panel.
 You should be able to turn them on and off; but you won't hear any sounds, or you may even get errors printed on a popup modal.
 Let's fix that.
-Exit the emulator by taping the `QuitX2` button (bottom center) twicem, or the left arrow in the error modal.
+Exit the emulator by taping the `QuitX2` button (bottom center) twice, or the left arrow in the error modal.

 ### Step 3: Load the sound library.
 All the sounds we need are already assets known to Codea, but they need to be downloaded.
 Once again, go to Codea's asset window, and tap the download button next to `Game Sounds One`.
 The sound files will download quickly if you have a good network connection.